datadryad/dryad-app/app/views/layouts/_terms.html.md

 <li><strong>Dataset</strong>: the Content files associated with one Document plus the metadata describing each file and the combined set of files.</li>
 <li><strong>Data Publishing Charge (DPC)</strong>: a one-time fee for publication of an Accepted Dataset in Dryad.
 A DPC is applied only when the Content is approved by Dryad curation personnel.</li>
 <li><strong>Document</strong>: a research article in a scholarly journal, or other scholarly publication such as, but not limited to, a book, chapter, conference proceedings, monograph or dissertation.</li>
-<li><strong>Dryad Digital Platform or Platform</strong>: the platform operated by Dryad, including the software, interfaces, and contents.</li>
+<li><strong>Dryad Data Platform or Platform</strong>: the platform operated by Dryad, including the software, interfaces, and contents.</li>
 <li><strong>Eligible Country</strong>: a country listed on the World Bank website as having a low-income or a lower- middle-income economy.</li>
 <li><strong>Embargo</strong>: a delay of the Publication of Content for a defined period after the publication date of the related Document in a journal or other media.</li>
 <li><strong>Member</strong>: An Organization that is a signatory to an institutional Organization Membership Agreement with Dryad.</li>
 <li><strong>Organization</strong>: an organization (including its sub-organizations or affiliated organizations).</li>
-<li><strong>Organization Membership Agreement</strong>: an institutional membership agreement between an Organization and Dryad that governs the access to and use of the Dryad Digital Platform by the Organization’s employees, contractors, agents, affiliates, etc.</li>
+<li><strong>Organization Membership Agreement</strong>: an institutional membership agreement between an Organization and Dryad that governs the access to and use of the Dryad Data Platform by the Organization’s employees, contractors, agents, affiliates, etc.</li>
 <li><strong>Payment Plan</strong>: any of several methods set forth in a Purchase Agreement that allows purchasing entities to cover the Data Publishing Charge on behalf of individuals Submitting to Dryad.</li>
 <li><strong>Publish/Publication</strong>: to deposit/depositing Content on the Platform for distribution to the public under a CC0 Waiver.</li>
 <li><strong>Purchaser</strong>: the purchasing entity set forth in a Purchase Agreement or an individual Submitter who pays to Publish Content in Dryad.</li>